Freedom of Information

 The FOI Act provides the public with the right to apply to amend their personal information contained within WA Police Force documentation if the information is inaccurate, incomplete, out of date or misleading.

-Your application to amend personal information should be submitted in accordance with Section 46 (1) of the Freedom of Information Act 1992.
+Your application to amend personal information should be submitted in accordance with Section 46 (1) of the FOI Act.
 It must:

 - Be in writing